syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Range Adorner

-You can show the adorner over updown control based on the minimum and maximum values by setting [EnableRangeAdorner](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~EnableRangeAdorner.html) property to `true`.
+You can show the adorner over UpDown control based on the minimum and maximum values by setting [EnableRangeAdorner](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~EnableRangeAdorner.html) property to `true`.
 The default value is `false`.
 You can also change the background color of the range adorner using [RangeAdornerBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~RangeAdornerBackground.html) property.

 {% tabs %}